Skip to Main Content

 • The appropriate higher-level supervisor(s) should approve the request.

-• Managers must complete an online recruitment request through the OASys hiring official site, and indicate on the request that it is a job-sharing recruitment.
+• Managers must complete an online recruitment request and indicate on the request that it is a job-sharing recruitment.

 • The position must be advertised as Part-time: Job-sharing.